tankbottoms/juice-docs-v2/docs/user/guides/rewarding-your-community.md

 # Airdrop Guide: Rewarding Your Community

-:::info
+:::note
-This is a mirror of y4000.eth's [amazing blog post](https://mirror.xyz/y4000.eth/DwtMwn_rOOqTyTvvshlRLy9jNiKa__hag9zQgAQtSHw)
+This is a mirror of [y4000.eth's blog post](https://mirror.xyz/y4000.eth/DwtMwn_rOOqTyTvvshlRLy9jNiKa__hag9zQgAQtSHw).
 :::

 It’s amazing when a community comes together in the world of web3.
 It’s a bit sad to see one fizzle out just as quickly as it forms.